Family history source materials

 - The materials for this website and all web pages are constructed using a Macintosh computer running the advanced Unix-based OS X operating system from Apple.

 - To keep track of the genealogical data that forms the basis for these web pages, I use Reunion from Leister Productions.

 - To create the auxiliary web pages for the site, I use BBEdit from Bare Bones Software, as well as Dreamweaver from Adobe Software.

 - To upload the auxiliary pages, I use Fetch.

 - For a touch of style (and a bit of mobile-device goodness), I use Bootstrap.

-- Both Bootstrap and Font Awesome come to you courtesy of BootstrapCDN.
+- Bootstrap comes to you courtesy of BootstrapCDN.